CunningDJ/site-checker/README.md

 # Site Checker
-Checks the websites every interval, and sends an email for any websites that are down (statu 404 on the base path/home page).
+Checks the websites every interval, and sends an email for any websites that are down (status 404 from a GET request on the given url).

 ## Instructions
 1. Run npm install to install the dependencies